 Wealthsimple review – Is it the best choice for investors in the UK?

 In this independent Wealthsimple review I analyse the Wealthsimple proposition and look at Wealthsimple's investment performance , fees and compare Wealthsimple vs Nutmeg, Moneyfarm, Scalable Capital and Wealthify.
-As part of this review I also visited Wealthsimple's central London offices to grill them over their investment process, their proposition and their ethics.
+I also explain how it is possible to get Wealthsimple to manage your first £10,000 free for a year.
+As part of this review I visited Wealthsimple's central London offices to grill them over their investment process, their proposition and their ethics.
 The review is broken down into key parts and you can jump to a relevant section using the jump links in the sidebar (or via the Contents Menu above if you are viewing this on mobile).
 However, I suggest that you take your time to read this Wealthsimple review from beginning to end as I make important observations throughout when comparing the service against other robo-advisors in the UK.

 Who are Wealthsimple?